Polymer/old-docs-site/faq.md

 No. But {{site.project_title}} may provide a syntax for mixins in the future.

+### I don't like package managers, can't I download {{site.project_title}} as a zip? {#bower}

+{{site.project_title}} has many different pieces.
+Creating a one-stop-shop .zip for all of the different permutations is unwieldy.
+If you really want a .zip, Github provides a download link on each project page.
+However in some cases, you won't get the necessary dependencies and will need to do this on multiple repositories.

+Web components and {{site.project_title}} are intended to be extremely granular.
+This is on purpose, to allow users to use exactly what they need and nothing more.
+In additional to granularity, higher-level components may be composed out of lower-level components.
+Bower allows us to easily manage those dependencies.

 ## Data-binding

 ### How do I use data-binding to repeat an `<option>` or `<tr>`? {#option-tr}